Updated on December 12, 2022

 If you’re about to begin wearing new contact lenses, the following tips can help:

 • Relax.
 You have nothing to worry about.
-Be patient, gentle, and don’t panic.
+Be patient and gentle, and don’t panic.

 • Replace lenses when needed.
-This includes when they’re scratched or old.
+This includes when they’re scratched, old, or expired.

 • Follow any recommendations you’ve received from your eye doctor.
 Never substitute lenses or lens care products without first speaking to your doctor.